Protect our market access

 Market Ready is new campaign which is an initiative of the South Australian Grain Market Access Group.
 It is delivered by Grain Producers SA with the support of the Federal Government’s Agricultural Trade and Market Access Cooperation Program.

-GPSA will run a series of trade and market access workshops across SA in February 2021, which will aim to educate growers in their obligations and role in the value chain under the Industry Management Plans.
+GPSA ran a series of trade and market access workshops across SA in February 2021, which educated growers on their obligations and role in the value chain under the Industry Management Plans.

 Why Market Ready?